7th March, 2023

 PUWER stands for the Provision and Use of Work Equipment Regulations.
-The regulations require that equipment is safe, suitable, maintained, inspected and installed correctly.
+The regulations require that the equipment you use at work is safe and suitable and that it is maintained, inspected, and installed correctly.
 PUWER also requires that equipment is used only by competent people, that have had adequate information, instruction and training.

-It actually sounds fairly straightforward, and it can be.
+It sounds fairly straightforward, and it can be.
 But once you have more than a few items of equipment it can become a complex task to keep on top of the requirements.
 The simplest way is to keep an inventory and a log of maintenance and inspections.
-In fact, it is a requirement of PUWER to keep results of inspections and maintenance logs up to date.
+In fact, PUWER requires you to keep the results of inspections and maintenance logs up to date.

 Once you know the equipment is safe, you then can make sure it is used safely.
 It needs to have the right guards.
 It must be stable.
 It needs to be operated correctly.
 How can you make sure it is used safely?
 Instruction and training.

 Now we know what PUWER stands for, and what the regulations cover.
 Let's go a little deeper into what the requirements mean for your business.

 The first requirement of PUWER is to ensure equipment is suitable for the purpose used.
 That means using the right equipment.
 Is it designed for the job you have intended?
 If in doubt, contact the manufacturer.

 PUWER requires equipment to be in good working order.
 It must be maintained and inspected regularly.
 The manufacturer's instructions will contain maintenance information.

 Routine checks and preventative maintenance help keep your equipment in a safe condition.

 Moving and rotating parts of equipment can be dangerous, as they present a risk of entanglement and cuts.
 Fixed, interlocking and automatic guards should all be in place before use.

 Check guards are suitable, allow the machine to be cleaned and maintained, and don't increase any risks or cause restrictions.